WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 - Continued disinfecting of water storage tanks maintenance, flushed and cleaned systems.

 WHAT WE’RE DOING TO INCREASE YOUR COMFORT AND SAFETY

 We continue to provide alcohol-based hand sanitizer in common areas of our buildings.

-We continue with enhanced cleaning cycles of all high traffic touch point areas and our cleaners are wearing masks and gloves to provide them additional protection and comfort to others.
+We continue with enhanced cleaning cycles of all high touch point areas and our cleaners are wearing masks and gloves to provide additional protection and comfort to others

 We’ve deployed floor markers, elevator screen messaging and signage to remind everyone to keep an appropriate physical distance when queuing anywhere within the common areas of the building.

 We require all our tenants to advise us immediately of any suspected or confirmed cases of COVID-19 in the building.
-We will continue to notify all key tenant representatives of any such instances via tenant bulletin if the individual with the reported case was onsite within the past 14 days.
+We will continue to notify all key tenant representatives of any such instances via tenant bulletin.

 Posters and elevator screens are in place to remind people to deploy hygiene best practices.